McCarthy says negotiators are 'closer to an agreement' on debt crisis, but no deal yet - KESQ

 WASHINGTON (AP) — House Speaker Kevin McCarthy said Saturday that Republican negotiators were “closer to an agreement” that would resolve the looming debt crisis, but had not reached a deal with President Joe Biden.

-He said there was no firm timeline for a final compromise that would raise the nation’s borrowing limit and avoid a catastrophic default while also making spending cuts that House Republicans are demanding.
-House negotiators left the Capitol after 2 a.m. and returned hours later.
+The Republican speaker gathered top allies behind closed doors at the Capitol as negotiators pushed for a deal that would raise the nation’s borrowing limit and avoid a catastrophic default, while also making spending cuts that House Republicans are demanding.

-“We’ll get it when it gets right,” McCarthy, R-Calif., said as he arrived on Capitol Hill.

 McCarthy’s comments echoed the latest assessment from Biden, who said Friday evening that bargainers were “very close.”

+Biden and McCarthy were set to speak on Saturday at 6 p.m. according to two people familiar with the matter, after Biden spoke earlier in the day with Democratic leadership to discuss the status of the talks.

-Their optimism came as Treasury Secretary Janet Yellen told Congress that the United States could default on its debt obligations by June 5 — four days later than previously estimated — if lawmakers do not act in time to raise the federal debt ceiling.
+Their discussion was set as Treasury Secretary Janet Yellen told Congress that the United States could default on its debt obligations by June 5 — four days later than previously estimated — if lawmakers do not act in time to raise the federal debt ceiling.
 The extended “X-date” gives the two sides a bit of extra time as they scramble for a deal.

 Both sides have suggested one of the main holdups is a GOP effort to expand existing work requirements for recipients of food stamps and other federal aid programs, a longtime Republican goal that Democrats have strenuously opposed.
 The White House said the Republican proposals were “cruel and senseless.”

-McCarthy declined to elaborate on those discussions.
-One of his negotiators, Louisiana Rep. Garret Graves, said there was “not a chance” that Republicans might relent on the issue.
+McCarthy, who dashed out before the lunch hour and arrived back at the Capitol with a big box of takeout, declined to elaborate on those discussions.
+One of his negotiators, Louisiana Rep. Garret Graves, said there was “not a chance” that Republicans might relent on the work requirements issue.

-Biden, however, was upbeat as he departed for Camp David on Friday evening, saying: “It’s very close, and I’m optimistic.”

-Americans and the world were uneasily watching the negotiating brinkmanship that could throw the U.S. economy into chaos and sap world confidence in the nation’s leadership,
+Americans and the world were uneasily watching the negotiating brinkmanship that could throw the U.S. economy into chaos and sap world confidence in the nation’s leadership.
+House negotiators left the Capitol at 2 a.m. the night before, only to return hours later.

 Failure to lift the borrowing limit, now $31 trillion, to pay the nation’s incurred bills, would send shockwaves through the U.S. and global economy.
 Yellen said failure to act by the new date would “cause severe hardship to American families, harm our global leadership position and raise questions about our ability to defend our national security interests.”